fjkiani/oncology-coPilot/cursorRules.md

 *   **Agent-Based Architecture:** Design around an orchestrator and specialized agents for task automation.
 *   **Clinician Oversight:** Mandate human review and approval for critical actions initiated by AI agents.
 *   **Gradual Integration:** Implement agents and external API connections iteratively with thorough testing and security reviews.
+*   **API-First / Scrape & Pre-process:** For external data, prefer APIs.
+If scraping is needed, or for complex API data (like trials), pre-process into efficient stores (Metadata DB + Vector DB) to optimize agent retrieval and analysis.
+*   **Analyze API Response First:** Before designing database schemas or loading scripts for API data, always fetch and analyze a sample response to understand the *exact* structure, field names, and data types provided by the API.

 // --- Future Phases / Specialization (Beyond Initial Roadmap) ---